chrisirhc/blog.sirh.cc/src/posts/precompiled-grpc-compiler-bazel-python.md

 3. Replace the tool used for the grpc compilation.
     1. Copy in python_grpc_compile definition and get it to work locally.
     2. Point grpc_plugin into a built-in tool, to validate whether it's using the right compiled protoc executable.

+Gotchas:
+* Which version of proto compiler is this using?
+Find out by going to: https://github.com/grpc/grpc/blob/v1.67.0/bazel/grpc_deps.bzl